mtorpey/wooden-ships/2-basic.md

     direction.
 This applies also to ships which are fouled or grappled together, if both ships are on at least their second consecutive movement execution phase without moving into another hex.
-Ships may turn in place and still fulfill drifting obligations (*see IV,
+Ships may turn in place and still fulfill drifting obligations (see *Basic Game IV.A.15*).
-    A. 15, of the Basic Game*).

 2. Ship of the line class vessels will drift one hex *every other turn* while drifting.
 Frigate and smaller class ships will drift one hex